Rules

 40) DELAY OF GAME:

--A minor penalty will be given by any player or goalie who, with his stick, foot or hand, shoots the ball out of the game by intentionally throwing, shooting or striking it. (that is, deliberately and unequivocally – a high shot).
+-A minor penalty will be given by any player or goalie who, with his stick, foot or hand, shoots the ball out of the game by intentionally throwing, shooting or striking it.
 A player that shoots the ball from the other end of the surface and the ball clears over the net will be given a delay of game penalty.

 41) BALL IN THE CREASE INFRACTIONS: